-A Life Group is a home fellowship made up of approximately 15 people who meet weekly to share, study God’s Word, and support one another.
-A trained leader and host, commissioned by the Church Leadership, lead each group.
+A Life Group is a home fellowship made up of approximately 10-12 people who meet weekly to share, study God’s Word, and support one another.
+A trained facilitator and host, commissioned by the Church Leadership, lead each group.
 An average meeting lasts for about 90 minutes, followed by (or starting with) light refreshments.

 Why Life Groups?